 The doctor started sewing me up, and told the nurse to mark Lily’s delivery position as “posterior”.
 I had been thinking her face-up position would slow down labor, and was so thankful it hadn’t.

 I felt so happy taking Lily home, having received the answer to many prayers.
-We settled in as a family of four, and the first year and a half went quickly.
+We settled in as a family of four, and the first year and a half went quickly (except that I would not recommend potty-training a two-year-old while round-the-clock nursing an infant . . . ).
 But I had a surprise coming for my 30th birthday . . .

 Subscribe here to receive new posts via email.